Pawel-Mielnik/Pawel-Mielnik/README.md

 ##  Education

-- B.Eng. in Cybersecurity – Gdynia
+- BSc. in Cybersecurity – Gdynia
 - M.Sc. in Data Analysis & Digital Forensics (in progress)

 This mix gives me a strong understanding of both **data** and **security / incident response** domains.